 The Group's long term vision is to be in concessions as owner and operator as well as to be an infrastructure and construction solutions provider.
-Such vision also includes being a heavy-lifting crane manufacturer as well as automation service provider for the global oil and gas and commercial industries.
+Such vision also includes being a heavy-lifting crane manufacturer as well as an automation service provider for the global oil and gas and commercial industries.

-Our long term strategy is to continue building the right mix of diversified businesses to provide synergistic growth in the Group.
+Our long term strategy is to continue building the right mix of diversified businesses to complement and provide synergistic growth in the Group as the market evolves.